chrismilson/kagawa-ajet-website/client/src/pages/destination-info/pages/ayagawa.md

 - **Takoban**
     - Near Yamagoe is a small shack that sells the traditional Kagawan snack 'Takoban'.
 Takoban is Kagawa's response to Okonomiyaki and Takoyaki.
-    It has the size and shape of a large biscuit, and and incredible savoury flavour.
+    It has the size and shape of a large biscuit, and an incredible savoury flavour.
 A must try for anyone who wants to feel pure gastronomic satisfaction.